Uganda: FDC Won the 2016 Presidential Elections - Amuriat

 Officials in the district said Mr Amuriat's time had elapsed.

-Mr Amuriat entered Kabale Town at around 6pm which was past his expected time of 2pm, according to the programme released by Mr Roland Mugume Kaginda, the FDC national mobiliser.
+Mr Amuriat arrived in Kabale Town at around 6pm which was past his expected time of 2pm, according to the programme released by Mr Roland Mugume Kaginda, the FDC national mobiliser.

 The standoff paralysed traffic on Kabale-Kisoro Road in Kabale Town for about an hour.